Use our plasma stability assay to measure the degradation of your compounds in plasma.

 What classes of compounds are metabolized by plasma?

 Typically, plasma stability is performed as a secondary screen for particular classes of compounds which feature functional groups more susceptible to hydrolysis in plasma.
-These include esters, amides, lactones, lactams, carbamides, sulfonamides, and peptic mimetics1.
+These include esters, amides, lactones, lactams, carbamides, sulphonamides, and peptic mimetics1.

 How are pro-drugs studied in this assay?